fsbolero/Templating.HotReload/README.md

 To get started, you need the following installed:

-* .NET Core SDK 3.0-preview5 or newer.
-Download it [here](https://dotnet.microsoft.com/download/dotnet-core/3.0).
+* .NET SDK 5.0.
+Download it [here](https://dotnet.microsoft.com/download/dotnet/5.0).

 Then: